The Rare Ould Times: Title and analysis

+Rare Ould Times, like many traditional Irish songs, conveys pride in the past and laments change.
+In the words of urban historian Penelope J. Corfield, the song "at once applaud[s] [Dublin's] urban magic and mourn[s] the spread of the 'grey unyielding concrete' which is blurring its special qualities".
+Stan Erraught of The Peridots has described it as both a bleak and "somewhat complex" song, referencing age and decay, and often performed as simple nostalgia for both the city and its working class community.
+However, argues Dr Fintan Vallely, such songs similarly represent a challenge to the Irish establishment as rebel music had that of the British—both genres being political ballads—calling it a "vital revival and reconstruction tool".

 Recording history

+St. John was inspired to write the song on his return from the US in the early 1970s, when the architectural changes that had taken place were brand new.

 The song was first recorded by the Dublin City Ramblers, who released it as a single in 1977.
 It has since been recorded by dozens of artists such as The Dubliners, the Irish Tenors, Paddy Reilly, The High Kings, Flogging Molly, Nathan Carter, Damien Dempsey and Kodaline.
 It was a number 1 hit in the Irish charts for Danny Doyle in January 1978.

 The song remains popular in Ireland, particularly in Dublin.
 It is sung as a sporting anthem by fans of Dublin GAA teams.

 Irish businessman Bill Cullen used the first two stanzas of the song as the epigraph for his 2004 memoir of growing up in inner-city Dublin, It's a Long Way from Penny Apples.

+At St John's funeral, held in Dublin in 2022, fellow traditional singer-songwriter Phil Coulter told the assembly that St John was "now part of what was Dublin in the rare ould times".
+St John's son, Keiron Mooney, gave the oration and concluded with the lines of Rare Ould Times' final verse: